Fashion

 whateverlovely.com Christian homemaking country living fashion blog

 The brimmed hat is the boot for the head.
 It protects you from snow, rain, and sun and allows you to traverse the outdoors with more ease.
 A classic cowgirl hat comes in many shapes.
-Also baseball style hats with a bill over just the face are very good to have and you can find cute designs.
+Also, baseball style hats with a bill over just the face are very good to have, and you can find feminine designs.
 In the spring and summer, we can enjoy our “garden” style hats that are made of woven or more delicate materials but still just as practical.
-These feminine woven hats look beautiful when out picking fruit in the orchard, or working in the garden, or having tea outdoors.
+These feminine woven hats look beautiful when out picking fruit in the orchard, or working in the garden, or having tea or coffee outdoors.

 Gloves